Heat and Power

 Ensyn has straightforward applications: production of bio-oil for transport to customers with long term supply agreements.
 This includes Memorial Hospital for use in heating the facility.
 In addition, Ensyn contracts with Youngstown Thermal who provides district steam using heat derived from bio-oil combustion.

-EMPYRO has a combined application: their application in Hengelo operates to produce both local steam and bio-oil for transport to customers.
-Excess heat in their pyrolysis process is converted to steam and provided to local customers, and the bio-oil is transported to FrieslandCampina for industrial process heating.
+EMPYRO has a combined application.
+The production plant in Hengelo operates to produce process steam, electricity and bio-oil for transport to customers.
+Excess heat in their pyrolysis process is converted to steam and provided to local customers, electricity is partly sold to the grid, and the bio-oil is transported to FrieslandCampina for industrial process heating.

 The efforts of these pioneer companies in commercializing bio-oil applications are important steps in the greater adoption of direct liquefaction technologies.
-Heat and Power applications will commoditize bio-oil such that it will be a standardized product, available in larger quantity, and has a mature logistics chain.
+Heat applications will commoditize bio-oil such that it will be a standardized product, available in larger quantity, and has a mature logistics chain.
+Direct power applications of bio-oil (e.g. turbines & diesel engines) are under development, but not demonstrated in practice.

 Heat and power is as a 1st generation application of bio-oil will establish the opportunity for next generation applications, such as conversion to gasoline/diesel or extraction of chemicals, to grown in a marketplace where the availability and quality of bio-oil is a known factor.